grumpyjames/birding-almanac/features/a-200-bird-year/part-09-cassiobury-park.md

 arbitrarily, that this is the year I am going to track down Lesser-spotted woodpecker.

 Pronoun guidance: AB1 arbitrarily decided.
+This post covers the events of March 10th, 2018.

 #### Lesser-spotted Woodpecker